PatrickJS/ngExam/README.md

 * What is $compile?
 * What is $observe?
 * What's transclusion?
+* Why would you need transclusion?
 * What's bindToController and controllerAs syntax?
 * What are directives and what are components?
-* What's the difference between $on, $broadcast, and $emit?
+* What's the difference between $broadcast, and $emit?
-* What is $destroy?
 * What are $timeout and $interval and how do you cancel them?
 * What's dirty checking?
-* Does every other framework use dirty checking?
+* Do other frameworks use dirty checking?
 Answer: yes (React,Ember,Polymer)
 * What is the $digest loop?
 * What's the difference between $digest and $apply?
 * What are $watchGroup and $watchCollection?
 * What are $eval, $parse and $evalAsync?
 * What is $applyAsync?
 * What's a decorator?
+* How would you filter a large list with ng-repeat include data from the server?
 * How would you grab the $injector/$scope from the chrome console?
+* Why is there ng-form?
 * How would you dynamically create forms?
+* What's CSP and how does it relate to angular?
 * How do you structure your files for a large team/project?
 * How would you use a module loader/bundler such as browserify, webpack, or systemjs with angular?
 * How would you asynchronously load angular?
 * How would you inject server rendered data into angular?
 * What is needed for angular to rendered on the server to be sent down to the client for FastBoot?
+* Generally speaking how would you paraphrase angular?
+* What are the different ways to architecture an angular?
+* What are the pros and cons of each design?
+* What are some anti patterns developers tend to fall into while using angular?
 * What are the problems currently facing angular1?
+* Example how Angular2 is solving all of them problems.